scottyviscosity/the-harsh-north/factions.md

   - The Wolf Brothers or "the Decayed Ones"
 - **Heroes:** Birgit Grylysa, Ekil Bloodheart, Freinar Kaosjeger, Keorl Thunderhand, Sigismund, Vipunen

-## Northern Tribes
+## Northern Clans
 Standing in the shadow of Northern Wastes, Northern Norsca is a land touched by Chaos.
 Whenever the Roiling Eye widens, the tongues of darkness lick the dizzying peaks of this frozen land, influencing all and everything it touches.
-As a result, those tribes living on the coast of the Frozen Sea are more deeply affected by Chaos and develop more mutations.
-In addition, they are quite a bit more savage since they regularly come into conflict with the Kurgan tribes of the Wastes.
+As a result, those clans living on the coast of the Frozen Sea are more deeply affected by Chaos and develop more mutations.
+In addition, they are quite a bit more savage since they regularly come into conflict with the Kurgan clans of the Wastes.
 They are a brutal and bloodthirsty lot; killing for the sake of killing.

 Originally the Northern parts of Norsca that lie closest to the coastline of the Frozen Sea were left alone.
 Northern Norsca has an even harsher climate, allowing only hunting parties to visited these areas.
-But eventually nomad tribes migrated to these parts and over the centuries became accustomed to the harsh region.
+But eventually nomad clans migrated to these parts and over the centuries became accustomed to the harsh region.
 They encountered and mixed with the Kurgan, becoming a little darker in appearance than other Norse.
 These northern parts were called simply Nordlig by other Norse.
-The northern tribes include Aeslings, Graelings and Vargs.
+The northern clans include Aeslings, Graelings and Vargs.

-The northern tribes live in the following ancient Norse-named areas:
+The northern clans live in the following ancient Norse-named areas:
 - **Vestligkyst (_Westcoast_)**, which includes northern lands of Bjornlings and Graeling lands.
 Vestligkyst is primarily considered to be Graeling lands.
 It includes the western coastline of Norsca and a little of the northern coastline.
-Although furthest from the Northern Wastes, this area is still influenced the Wild Tribes that live there and worship several strange Dark Gods.
+Although furthest from the Northern Wastes, this area is still influenced the Wild Clans that live there and worship several strange Dark Gods.
 - **Nordlig (_North_)**, this includes lands of Aeslings and Vargs.
-When nomad tribes started to move to northern parts of Norsca, Norsii people started to call these areas simply Nordlig.
+When nomad clans started to move to northern parts of Norsca, Norsii people started to call these areas simply Nordlig.
 This region is essentially the remainder of Norsca beyond the southern coasts, Troll Country, and the Goromadny mountains.
 Most norsii feared these areas because they were more close to feared Umbra.
 This caused more mutations and lands were filled with Chaos monsters.
-Also there were problems with Kurgan and Hung tribes from the Northern Wastes.
-Yet Aeslings and Vargs survived and became feared tribes.
+Also there were problems with Kurgan and Hung clans from the Northern Wastes.
+Yet Aeslings and Vargs survived and became feared clans.
 Also Norse Dwarfs live in the Nordlig by the Norse.

 ### Aesling
 <img src="https://static.wikia.nocookie.net/totalwarhammer_gamepedia/images/3/39/Wh_main_nor_aesling_256.png/revision/latest/scale-to-width-down/256?cb=20160601173234" width="100"/>

-The Aeslings, or Aes, are a Norscan Tribe whose southernmost village is Skraevold, and whose territory borders the Frozen Sea.
+The Aeslings, or Aes, are a Norscan Clan whose southernmost village is Skraevold, and whose territory borders the Frozen Sea.
 They are mortal enemies of the Baersonlings, whom they have stolen cattle from as well as having slain freeholders and thralls.
-The hair of the tribesmen is noted as being dyed dark crimson with the blood of their enemies, with the runes of the Blood Lord etched into each cheek and forehead of their warriors' hideously scarred faces.
+The hair of the clansmen is noted as being dyed dark crimson with the blood of their enemies, with the runes of the Blood Lord etched into each cheek and forehead of their warriors' hideously scarred faces.
 Indeed, Aesling warriors wear heavier armour than those of the Baersonlings, and their arms are covered in bands of steel and bronze.
 Most of their belts swing with the severed heads of those they kill, until they return to Skraevold to offer them up as tribute to Khorne.

 Aeslings live in the lands between high mountains inhabited by the Norse Dwarfs and the valleys of Shadow Pass south to the River Groene.
 This location, close to the Northern Wastes, has made them hard as iron.
 They are fearless warriors trained since the birth in society that only respects the strongest.

-Aeslings are in regular contact with tribes of the Northern Wastes, especially with the Kurgan.
+Aeslings are in regular contact with clans of the Northern Wastes, especially with the Kurgan.
 During the centuries Norse and Kurgan blood has mixed, causing Aeslings to have a darker complexion than average Norscans.

 During the summer time, when the Frozen Sea is open, Aeslings trade by boat.
 During the harsh winters, when the Frozen Sea is frozen, they walk through the ice for raids in the North.

 Aeslings have a deep hatred for the Dwarfs.
 The war between these races has raged since the two met ages ago.
 Both sides harass each other side from time to time, but it should be no surprise that the Aeslings are typically the aggressors.

-It's no surprise that Aeslings worship Dark Gods more than other tribes.
+It's no surprise that Aeslings worship Dark Gods more than other clans.
 Though they worship all the Dark Gods, Khorne, the Blood God, is more revered.

 - **Capital:** Morkestaad
 - **Main Settlements:** Frossborg, Ru'gard, Snaegrvold, Svartblodgard
-- **Famous Clans & Minor Tribes:**
+- **Famous Clans & Minor Clans:**
   - Snaegr (Snaegrvold)
   - Skrae (Skraevold)
 - **Heroes:** Ekil Bloodheart, Hrafn Untam, Morkar the Uniter, Valnir the Reaper